-The Board has implemented a mandatory equity ownership policy for directors and executive officers.
-Independent directors and the CEO are required to acquire and hold equity securities worth five times their base annual salary or annual cash retainer.
-The executive officers of the Corporation other than the CEO are required to acquire and hold equity securities of the Corporation with a minimum aggregate value ranging from one times to three times their base annual salary depending on their position.
-The determination of whether a director or executive officer meets the applicable guideline value is made at the end of each calendar year using the greater of: (a) the average closing price of Athabasca shares on the TSX for the final 60 days of the year; and (b) the acquisition cost of the applicable form of equity.
+The determination of whether a director or executive officer meets the applicable guideline value is made at the end of each calendar year using the greater of: (a) the average closing price of Common Shares on the TSX for the final 60 days of the year; and (b) the acquisition cost of the applicable form of equity.
 The independent directors and executive officers have a period of five years from the date of the implementation of the policy on March 18, 2014, or from the date of their appointment as an executive officer of the Corporation, whichever is later, to acquire the value required.